Linde Lindström: Equipment

 Lindström has used Gibson SGs most of his career.
-He currently uses only one SG live, which is fitted with a Seymour Duncan pickup in the bridge position.
+He currently uses only one SG live, which is fitted with a Gibson 500t pickup in the bridge position.
 Lindström has also used Fender Telecasters, an ESP Baritone, and a Gretsch Country Gentleman in the studio, as well as a Gibson Flying V and a Gibson EDS-1275, as seen in the music videos for HIM's "Right Here in My Arms" and "In Joy and Sorrow" respectively.

 Lindström uses two Laney amp heads, as well as one Peavey 5150, which is used for the main lead sound.
 One of the two Laneys has an Electro-Harmonix Octave Multiplexer, while the other one uses a Black Arts Toneworks Pharaoh Fuzz.
 The signal from the amps is routed with a Voodoo Labs Amp Selector.
 Lindström uses a Dunlop 105Q Bass Wah as opposed to a regular guitar wah pedal, because he finds the bass wah "more aggressive than the normal one."